-Take some time every day to review past joys either in your mind or in writing.
+Take some time every day to review past joys either in your mind or by writing in a journal.

-Make yourself remember the actual feelings you experienced during those joyful times.
+Try to remember and feel the feelings you experienced during those joyful times.

-When we hold on to a hurt or a grudge, it's like a thorny weed that continues to poke us and undermine our joy.
+When we hold on to a hurt or a grudge, it's like a thorn that continues to poke us and undermine our joy.

 Nothing good comes from staying angry or hurt.
 Let it go.
 Forgive.
 Move on.

 Even if the offending person hasn't apologized or accepted responsibility, don't allow their lack of consideration to infect you.

 You have the power and the choice to forgive regardless of how others behave.